tercen/read_rds_operator/README.md

 Output relations|.
 ---|---
-a tercen table   | numeric, median of the input data
+a tercen table   | tableid, for every tablid there is a documentid relation

 ##### Details